-In its international activities on this issue, the Republic of Moldova is governed by international law and other instruments of military political orientation.
-By actively using mechanisms on Confidence and Security Building Measures namely the Vienna Document 2011on its territory, the Republic of

-Moldova demonstrates openness and transparency in military activities.
+In its international activities on this issue, Republic of Moldova is governed by international law in force and other instruments of political-military orientation.
+Actively using on its territory mechanisms such as the Vienna Document 2011 on confidence and security building measures, the Republic of Moldova demonstrates openness and transparency in military activities.

 As a member of UN, OSCE and other organizations responsible for international security and stability, the Republic of Moldova contributes to these efforts according to internationally recognized norms and procedures.
-Taking part in national and international peacekeeping operations and missions is one of the National Army's top priorities.
-This shows our attempt to be pro-active in consolidating peace, stability and security both in the country and abroad as a basic means of strengthening peaceful reconciliation in accordance with legitimate security concerns of other States.
+Taking part in national and international peacekeeping operations and missions is one of the National Army's core objectives.
+This shows our state's attempt to be pro-active in consolidating peace, stability and security both in the country and abroad as a basic means of strengthening peaceful reconciliation in accordance with legitimate security concerns of other States.

-Starting from 1997, the Republic of Moldova has actively contributed to OSCE-led international missions to Chechen Republic, Kosovo, Macedonia,

-Georgia; NATO-led operations to Bosnia and Herzegovina, as well as post-conflict relief missions to Iraq.
+Since1997, the Republic of Moldova has actively contributed to OSCE-led international missions to Chechen Republic, Kosovo, Macedonia, Georgia; NATOled operations to Bosnia and Herzegovina, as well as post-conflict relief missions to Iraq.

-Since 2003 the Republic of Moldova has actively contributed with military personnel to UN-based missions and operations to Liberia, Cote d'Ivoire, Sudan, Central African Republic and Georgia.
-Since then, a total of 119 Moldovan service members have been engaged in the following missions: UNOMIG in Georgia, UNOCI in Côte d'Ivoire, UNMIL in Liberia, UNMIS in Sudan, UNMISS in the Republic of South Sudan, UNMIK in Kosovo and MINUSCA in the Central African Republic.
-Currently, the National Army has 10 service members in UN-led peacekeeping missions and one officer is deployed to the UN Department for Peacekeeping Operations (DPKO), New York, USA.
+The Republic of Moldova has also actively contributed to UN-based missions and operations to Liberia, Cote d'Ivoire, Sudan, Central African Republic, Kosovo and Georgia.
+Since 2003, the National Army started contributing to UN-led peacekeeping operations with military personnel.
+Since then, 131 Moldovan service members have been engaged in the following missions and operations: UNOMIG in Georgia, UNOCI in Côte d'Ivoire, UNMIL in Liberia, UNMIS in Sudan, UNMISS in the Republic of South Sudan, UNMIK in Kosovo and MINUSCA in the Central African Republic.
+Currently,11 service members serve in UN-led peacekeeping missions and one officer from the Ministry of Defense is deployed within the UN Department for Peacekeeping Operations (DPKO), New York, USA.